scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

     >>> a, b
     (inf, inf)

-Both the numerator and denominator overflow, so performing $a / b$ will not return the result we seek.
+Both the numerator and denominator overflow, so performing :math:`a / b` will not return the result we seek.
 However, the magnitude of the result should be moderate, so the use of logarithms comes to mind.
 Combining the identities :math:`\log(a/b) = \log(a) - \log(b)` and :math:`\exp(\log(x)) = x`,